 Attendance at retreats

 All fellowship awardees are required to attend two multi-day, in-person retreats in September and March of their fellowship year.
-Specific dates will be posted when the application opens.
+The 2024 Switzer Fellows retreats will take place September 26 - 29, 2024 and February 27 - March 3, 2025.
 Retreats focus on cohort-building, networking, and equity-centered leadership and skills development.

 Engagement with the Switzer Network